-- 4.5 Open Use District Intent Statements [no changes required] - 4.6 Residential District Intent Statements [no changes required] - 4.7 Commercial and Industrial District Intent Statements [no changes required] - 4.8 Planned District Intent Statements - 4.8.1 Planned Unit Development Overlay District (PUD) [no changes required] - 4.8.2 Office, Professional and Institutional/Planned District (OPI/PD) [no changes required] - 4.8.3 Planned Commerce Development District (PCD) [no changes required] - 4.8.4 Commercial Marine/Planned Development District (CM/PD) [no changes required] - 4.8.5 Planned Mixed-Use Infill District (PMI) - The PMI District may be requested to implement Comprehensive Plan policies that encourage higher densities in mixed-use developments and to implement policies that call for reuse and development of vacant or underutilized commercial parcels as mixed-use centers and redevelopment corridors. - b.
+- 4.5 Open Use District Intent Statements [no changes required] - 4.6 Residential District Intent Statements [no changes required] - 4.7 Commercial and Industrial District Intent Statements [no changes required] - 4.8 Planned District Intent Statements - 4.8.1 Planned Unit Development Overlay District (PUD) [no changes required] - 4.8.2 Office, Professional and Institutional/Planned District (OPI/PD) [no changes required] - 4.8.3 Planned Commerce Development District (PCD) [no changes required] - 4.8.4 Commercial Marine/Planned Development District (CM/PD) [no changes required] - 4.8.5 Planned Mixed-Use Infill District (PMI) - a.
+The PMI District may be requested to implement Comprehensive Plan policies that encourage higher densities in mixed-use developments and to implement policies that call for reuse and development of vacant or underutilized commercial parcels as mixed-use centers and redevelopment corridors. - b.
 The PMI District provides form-based regulations that may be used to seek approval of a development plan formulated during a charrette-based planning process conducted by Sarasota County or its designee.
 This planning process is a prerequisite for petitioning for rezoning to the PMI District.
-See Section 6.11.5.n. - The following land may be eligible for the PMI District: - MIXED-USE CENTERS: Land designated on the Future Land Use Map as Village I Center, Village II Center, Community Center, or Regional Center.
+See Section 6.11.5.n. - c.
+The following land may be eligible for the PMI District: - MIXED-USE CENTERS: Land designated on the Future Land Use Map as Village I Center, Village II Center, Community Center, or Regional Center.
 Land designated as Major Employment Center also qualifies provided the Major Employment Center fronts on an arterial street. - 2.
-REDEVELOPMENT CORRIDORS: Land designated commercial on the Future Land Use Map that fronts on: - i.
-US 41 from the southern edge of the City of Sarasota to Jacaranda Boulevard, - ii.
-Bee Ridge Road from US 41 to Interstate 75, or - iii.
-Stickney Point Road from the Intracoastal Waterway to Swift Road and Clark Road from Swift Road to Interstate 75. - 2.
-Land designated commercial on the Future Land Use Map, provided it is located within a designated Village Center or Town Center on the Future Land Use Map. - 4.9 Special Purpose Districts [no changes required] - 4.10 Special Purpose Overlay Districts [no changes required] - 4.11 TDR Overlay District Intent Statements [no changes required] - 4.12 Inactive Districts [no changes required]
+REDEVELOPMENT CORRIDORS: Land fronting on: - i.
+US 41 from the southern edge of the City of Sarasota to Jacaranda Boulevard, - Bee Ridge Road from US 41 to Interstate 75, or - iii.
+Stickney Point Road from the Intracoastal Waterway to Swift Road and Clark Road from Swift Road to Interstate 75. - 4.9 Special Purpose Districts [no changes required] - 4.10 Special Purpose Overlay Districts [no changes required] - 4.11 TDR Overlay District Intent Statements [no changes required] - 4.12 Inactive Districts [no changes required]